colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 ### Version #2

 You are an associate working at a plaintiff-side firm.
-Your firm is considering representing Lynn, Tito, Tatiana, and Pat, who each want to sue the Unreliable Construction Company for negligence.
+Your firm is considering representing Emily, Lynn, Tito, and Tatiana, who each want to sue the Unreliable Construction Company for negligence.

 The state of Loyola (where this case takes place) takes a modern approach to tort defenses.
 Loyola is a “not as great as” comparative negligence regime with several liability.
 Assumption of risk is a complete defense.
 The Loyola Supreme Court has ruled that all exculpatory agreements purporting to release tortfeasors from future liability for personal injuries are unenforceable.